giuliachiola/super-blog-content/til/11ty/11ty-markdown-config.md

 This plugin should be used combined with its big brother, the markdown parser [markdown-it](https://github.com/markdown-it/markdown-it), which is already added in 11ty basic installation.

-**markdown-it-attrs** uses `markdown-it` and add the possibility to add attributes to HTML nodes generated from markdown.
+**markdown-it-attrs** uses `markdown-it` and adds the possibility to add attributes to HTML nodes generated from markdown.

 To use it, add this plugin to the `.eleventy` configuration file: